How To Vent Microwave Outside [Step By Step Guide]

 2. Tapping an Existing Ventilation System

 2. Measure and mark the vent size for cutting.
 Drill the hole to fit in the ventilation duct.
-Insert the ventilation duct into the hole, then stretch it until it reaches the main ventilation system or the open space outside the house.
+Insert the ventilation duct into the hole, then stretch it until it reaches the central ventilation system or the open space outside the house.

-4. If the unit is inside a cabinet, you can simply make a hole in the cabinet to connect the duct or opt to relocate the unit anywhere in the kitchen.
+4. If the unit is inside a cabinet, you can make a hole in the cabinet to connect the duct or opt to relocate the unit anywhere in the kitchen.

 5. Secure the hood vent with the clamps provided in the package.
 You can also use duct tape and sealant, depending on what type of hood vent you have.

-Below, you can see how to install a microwave with and over-the-range-style hood ventilation that taps into an existing duct system:
+Below, you can see how to install a microwave with over-the-range-style hood ventilation that taps into an existing duct system:

 Where Should the Ventilation Duct Run Through?